jtenner/FMC-fabric/README.md

 ### No Tool Breaking

+This is disabled by default as it can break the vanilla experience.
+Has two modes:

+#### 1) Warning only

+When your tools go below 3% durability a red warning text appears on your screen for three seconds.
+Can be either on top of the screen or above the hotbar.

+#### 2) Prevent breaking

 Makes your tools stop working at certain durability at certain tasks (ex. pickaxe won't break blocks at durability 1 and won't hit mobs at durability 2).
 This does NOT include any armor, shield and carrot on the stick.
-This is disabled by default as it can break the vanilla experience.

 ## Preview